fscorrupt/awesome-stars/README.md

 - [krestaino/my-dash](https://github.com/krestaino/my-dash) - 🔢 A developer friendly dashboard for monitoring your self-hosted services with a clean and modern UI.
 - [fmartinou/whats-up-docker](https://github.com/fmartinou/whats-up-docker) - What's up Docker ( aka WUD ) gets you notified when a new version of your Docker Container is available.
 - [gchq/CyberChef](https://github.com/gchq/CyberChef) - The Cyber Swiss Army Knife - a web app for encryption, encoding, compression and data analysis
-- [schlagmichdoch/PairDrop](https://github.com/schlagmichdoch/PairDrop) - PairDrop: Local file sharing in your browser.
-Inspired by Apple's AirDrop.
-Fork of Snapdrop.
+- [schlagmichdoch/PairDrop](https://github.com/schlagmichdoch/PairDrop) - PairDrop: Transfer Files Cross-Platform.
+No Setup, No Signup.
 - [josStorer/chatGPTBox](https://github.com/josStorer/chatGPTBox) - Integrating ChatGPT into your browser deeply, everything you need is here
 - [DavidFW1960/bom-weather-card](https://github.com/DavidFW1960/bom-weather-card) - Custom Animated Weather Card for any weather provider
 - [iprodanovbg/homeassistant-desktop](https://github.com/iprodanovbg/homeassistant-desktop) - 🎛 Desktop application (Windows / macOS / Linux) for Home Assistant built with Electron